Stem Cells: What Are They and 8 Ways to Activate Them

 Quercetin is a powerful flavonoid found in various plants and food.
 According to a 2017 rat research, quercetin may help the differentiation of bone marrow mesenchymal stem cells into β-cells.

 A 2018 study found similar results, that quercetin may help bone marrow mesenchymal stem cell (BMSC) differentiation in mice.
 Supplementing with quercetin is a great way to support your health (32, 33).
-One product that I use on a daily basis to support autophagy, a healthy inflammatory and immune response and stem cell production is Resveratrol Power.
+One product I use daily to support autophagy, a healthy inflammatory and immune response, and stem cell production is Resveratrol Power.

 Curcumin